 Dry beans require advance planning and canned beans are high in sodium, so frozen beans can be the best way to enjoy one these unusually nutritious — and virtuous — legumes.
 A cup of baby limas contains 20 percent of your day’s fiber needs as well as vitamin C and iron, for example, and in some areas you may find ready-to-use frozen black beans or pintos as well.

-Up Next: 20 Foods to Stock Up on This Spring
+Click through to find: 20 Foods to Stock Up on This Spring

 Please note photos are for illustrative and representational purposes only.
 Some might not depict the frozen dishes listed in this article.
+This article was originally published on Feb.
+28, 2018 prices may have changed.